Conscientious objection by nurses, midwives and nursing associates

 This provision allows nurses, midwives and nursing associates in Scotland, England and Wales to refuse to participate in the process of treatment which results in the termination of a pregnancy because they have a conscientious objection, except where it is necessary to save the life or prevent grave permanent injury to the physical or mental health of a pregnant woman.

 Section 38 of the Human and Fertilisation and Embryology Act (1990)

-For further information and advice on this subject, nurses and midwives should contact their union or employer.
+For further information and advice on this subject, nurses, midwives and nursing associates should contact their union or employer.